-SLAVE RESCUE SHIP AT MAHÉ
+SLAVE RESCUE SHIP H.M.S.
+"GORGON " AT VICTORIA, MAHÉ, SEYCHELLES

 captioned, signed with initials "H.S." and date, 11 x 8¼ ins.
 28 x 20.5 mm.

+This rare image of the Bay showing the Capital Port Victoria in November 1861 is before much of it was destroyed in the great avalanche of November 1862.
 The Seychelles in 1861 were in the middle of a labour crisis.
 This was alleviated with the arrival on May 14th of a steam sloop of war H.M.S Lyra bringing slaves rescued from Arab Dhows in the Mozambique Channel.

 Stock ref: 14508